d2l-ai/d2l-en/contrib/chapter_crashcourse/linear-algebra.md

 ## Basic properties of tensor arithmetic

 Scalars, vectors, matrices, and tensors of any order have some nice properties that we'll often rely on.
-For example, as you might have noticed from the definition of an element-wise operation, given operands with the same shape, the result of any element-wise operation is a tensor of that same shape.
+For example, as you might have noticed from the definition of an elementwise operation, given operands with the same shape, the result of any elementwise operation is a tensor of that same shape.
 Another convenient property is that for all tensors, multiplication by a scalar produces a tensor of the same shape.
 In math, given two tensors $X$ and $Y$ with the same shape,